microsoft/hands-on-lab-redis/docs/workshop.md

 </details>

+### Retrieving user browsing history using an HTTP endpoint

 Lastly, let's check the HTTP endpoint of `history-func` and ensure that it returns all browsing history for a given user.

 <div class="task" data-title="Task">